 The Women’s Institute was founded in 1897 in Canada by a small farming community that bought together women from isolated communities and offered them training in aspects of home and farming.
 The WI moved to Britain in 1915 to encourage countrywomen to help increase the supply of food to a country at war.
 The first one was at Llanfair PG, North Wales followed by Singleton in Sussex.

-In 1916 Lady Denman was appointed chairwoman and by the end of the year 40 WI’s had opened, and by the end of 1919 there were 1,405 WI’s across the UK and today the number is nearer 6,500 groups.
+In 1916 Lady Denman was appointed chairwoman.
+By the end of the year 40 WI’s had opened, increasing to 1495 across the UK by the end of 1919.
+Today the number is nearer 6,500 groups.

 This rate in growth shows a need for community, for women’s networking, for a way that an individualistic society can come together as a group.